How to Sell Your Seattle or Bellevue Home – a Guide by Urban Living

 While your home is on the market, buyers will tour your home with their agent.
 The way their agent gets access to your home is that your agent will leave a key in a lockbox that only real estate agents can open.
 Typically lockboxes only allow access from 8 a.m. to 9 p.m. (during daylight savings, the hours extend to 10 p.m.).

-Since the average days on market of late is 8 days and you may have 20-100 people touring your home, we recommend to sellers that they go on vacation while their home is on the market, or at least take a long weekend getaway.
+Since the median days on market varies from 5 to 20 days throughout the year and you may have 20-100 people touring your home, we recommend to sellers that they go on vacation while their home is on the market, or at least take a long weekend getaway.
 That way buyers and agents can tour your home without setting up an appointment with you to see it.

 As we said above, your agent will likely set an offer review deadline, typically about a week after your home hits the market.
 This deadline encourages all interested parties to submit their offers at the same time and hopefully results in you getting the most possible money for your home by having the buyers compete against each other.
 Note that most buyers will submit offers that expire at 9 p.m. the same day they’re submitted to you so you’ll need to quickly decide which offer you’re going with.